kuehnste/mps.jl/README.md

 ## Installation

-MatrixProductStates is a Julia package and can be installed directly from GitHub.
+MatrixProductStates is a Julia package and can be installed directly from GitHub using Julia's package manager.
 To do so go to the package manager mode via

 ```
 julia> ]